Industry Analysis & Industry Trends

 The industry's port operations vary from general cargo and container ports located near major population centres to remote bulk commodity operations near mining sites.
 The industry depends on international trade, with merchandise imports and bulk commodity exports key drivers of industry activity.

-As more cargo has moved through Australia's ports in the past five years, operators have announced expansion plans and found themselves in a position to raise rates to fund them.
-The industry has grown robustly in the past five years, at a forecast compound annual rate of 6.8%.
-In 2013-14, industry revenue is forecast to increase by 2.4% to $3.0 billion.
-Over the past 10 years, the expansion in the Mining division has propelled revenue in the Port Operators industry to new heights... purchase to read more
+As more cargo has moved through Australia's ports in the past five years, operators have invested in expanding port facilities and found themselves in a position to raise rates to fund these expansions.
+The industry has grown robustly in the past five years, at a compound annual rate of 9.6%.
+In 2014-15, industry revenue is forecast to increase by 5.0% to $3.3 billion... purchase to read more